fscorrupt/awesome-stars/README.md

 - [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) - Automatically translates the text of a video based on a subtitle file, and then uses AI voice services to create a new dubbed & translated audio track where the speech is synced using the subtitle's t
 - [mxte/comick.io-image-scraper](https://github.com/mxte/comick.io-image-scraper) - comick.io image scraper, scrape images automatically from comick with given url for a comick
 - [mrusse/soularr](https://github.com/mrusse/soularr) - A Python script that connects Lidarr with Soulseek!
-- [DrewThomasson/ebook2audiobook](https://github.com/DrewThomasson/ebook2audiobook) - Convert ebooks to audiobooks with chapters and metadata using dynamic AI models and voice cloning.
-Supports 1,107+ languages!
+- [DrewThomasson/ebook2audiobook](https://github.com/DrewThomasson/ebook2audiobook) - Generate audiobooks from e-books, voice cloning & 1107+ languages!
 - [Nezreka/Spotify-Plex-Playlist-Sync](https://github.com/Nezreka/Spotify-Plex-Playlist-Sync) - Sync playlist from spotify to your plex server.
 - [TheImaginear/dynamiX](https://github.com/TheImaginear/dynamiX) - **DynamiX** is an automation tool for dynamically managing Plex collections.
 It pins and unpins library collections based on configurable time blocks, ensuring fresh and relevant content is featured.
 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with AI Agents and RAG using OpenAI, Anthropic, Gemini and opensource models.